 Grow Ahead has teamed up with COSURCA and Cooperative Coffees to expand agroecological capacities and community adaptability practices to climate change.

 COSURCA's work is aimed at promoting agroecology and strengthening productive diversification, the management of areas of water and environmental interest, and other practices that contribute to adaptation and the fight against climate change.
-By carrying out the following activities, this project aims to give continuity to and strengthen the regional work of COSURCA:
+The project worked to give continuity to and strengthen the regional work of COSURCA and:

-- Provide technical support and training to improve practices for adaptability to climate change for 460 producers in 274 farms
+- Provided technical support and training to improve practices for adaptability to climate change for 460 producers in 274 farms

-- Plant 27,000 shade trees of native species of traditional use in 274 agroecological farms producing coffee, cocoa and food crops
+- Planted 27,000 shade trees of native species of traditional use in 274 agroecological farms producing coffee, cocoa and food crops

-- Plant native plant species to protect areas of water and environmental interest in 173 agroecological farms.
+- Planted native plant species to protect areas of water and environmental interest in 173 agroecological farms.

 COSURCA and Cooperative Coffees have maintained a business relationship for more than 10 years, aligned in the mission of fair trade, sustainable development and impactful climate actions.
 Within the framework of this common interest, the Collaborative Agreement was signed in July 2021 for the execution of the project "Agroecological production and the adaptability of organic coffee cultivation to climatic variability on farms of small producers associated with the ASPROSUCRE and ASPROSUR organizations”, which strengthens agroecological production processes for specialty coffee through technical support and training, the construction of community nurseries to increase shade seedlings in crops and areas of environmental interest on the farm, and the construction of fertilizer production units. for the fertilization of crops as practices that improve the adaptability of the farm to climate change.